AlexeyPerov/Unity-Dependencies-Hunter/README.md

 Feel free to [report bugs, request new features](https://github.com/AlexeyPerov/Unity-Dependencies-Hunter/issues) or to [contribute](https://github.com/AlexeyPerov/Unity-Dependencies-Hunter/pulls) to this project!

-## See also
+## Other tools

+##### Missing References Hunter

-To find missing and/or empty references in your assets see [Missing-References-Hunter](https://github.com/AlexeyPerov/Unity-MissingReferences-Hunter) tool.
+To find missing or empty references in your assets see [Missing-References-Hunter](https://github.com/AlexeyPerov/Unity-MissingReferences-Hunter) tool.

+##### Textures Hunter

+To analyze your textures and atlases see [Textures-Hunter](https://github.com/AlexeyPerov/Unity-Textures-Hunter) tool.